Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Towards LLM-based facilitation

-There are indications that \ac{LLM} chatbots can be used as facilitators in the fullest capacity of the role. \acp{LLM} are able to predict optimal facilitation tactics \cite{schroeder-etal-2024-fora}, like traditional \ac{ML} models \cite{al-khatib-etal-2018-modeling}.
+There are indications that \acp{LLM} can be used as facilitators to the fullest capacity of the role. \acp{LLM} are able to predict optimal facilitation tactics \cite{schroeder-etal-2024-fora}, like traditional \ac{ML} models \cite{al-khatib-etal-2018-modeling}.
 Furthermore, they have proven capable of developing and executing social strategies in other tasks, e.g., negotation games, \ac{LLM} interactions \cite{Abdelnabi2023CooperationCA, Cheng2024SelfplayingAL, martinenghi-etal-2024-llms}.
-Given that relatively simple \ac{ML} chatbots \cite{kim_et_al_chatbot}, which do not leverage generative text capabilities, succeed at improving discussions, many expect \ac{LLM}-based facilitation to be a promising solution to the well-known bottleneck of human facilitation \cite{small-polis-llm, seering_self_moderation, burton2024large, schroeder-etal-2024-fora}, with some applications already showing promise \cite{cho-etal-2024-language}.
+Given that relatively simple \ac{ML} chatbots, which do not leverage generative text capabilities, have been reported to improve discussions \cite{kim_et_al_chatbot}, many expect \ac{LLM}-based facilitation to be a promising solution to the well-known bottleneck of human facilitation \cite{small-polis-llm, seering_self_moderation, burton2024large, schroeder-etal-2024-fora}.
+Notably, \citet{cho-etal-2024-language} successfully use \ac{LLM} facilitators with prompts based on Cognitive Behavioral Therapy to moderate a live discussion with human participants.
+Their work shows that \ac{LLM} facilitators can adapt their instructions to users, although they cannot by themselves affect the discussion with regard to cooperation and mutual respect between the participants.

+Nevertheless, \acp{LLM} have inherent limitations that make them worse than humans in most social tasks (Figure~\ref{fig:intervention_taxonomy}; \citet{rossi_2024}).
+While human facilitators are encouraged to be neutral \cite{dimitra-book, Cornell_eRulemaking2017}, numerous studies point to biases in sociodemographic, statistical, and political terms in \acp{LLM} \cite{anthis_2025, hewitt2024predicting, rossi_2024}, which can be exacerbated during the course of a discussion \cite{Taubenfeld2024SystematicBI}.